Big Sky Resort: Lone Peak Tram

 The Lone Peak Tram is an aerial tramway that transports guests to the summit of Lone Mountain at 11166 ft.
 The original tram was constructed in the fall of 1995, with 15 passenger cabins climbing 1420 ft over a distance of 2828 ft from the summit of Powder Seeker.
 It provided access to the most difficult terrain at Big Sky Resort, including former Moonlight Basin terrain.
 Construction was completed by the high-altitude construction firm Matrix, based in Alaska.

 Beginning in the summer 2012 season, Big Sky introduced daily summer tram rides to take visitors to the top of Lone Peak, called the Lone Peak Expedition.
 Starting in the 2021/2022 season, access to the tram required the purchase of a tram pass pack, individual day passes between $20-$80 USD, a Gold season pass for unlimited access, or a Double Black season pass for 10 days.
+In the 2022/23 season that changed to a per-ride rate, and in 2024/25 the add-on charge was removed for lift ticket holders, but remains for guests with Ikon, Mountain Collective, or Big Sky season passes that do not include tram access.

 In early 2022, it was announced that the tram would be replaced by a new tram, starting near the base of Powder Seeker and adjacent to the top station of the future Explorer Gondola.
 The original tram's lower terminal was located on an active rock glacier and thus was gradually moved out of place.
+The new design features two cabins that each hold up to 75 passengers, traveling at 10 m/s and reaching the summit in just under 4 minutes.
+Unique features include glass-floor panels visible during summer tram rides.